csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 {'id': 'cmpl-74bd153fff5740b3ac070e324f99494c', 'object': 'text_completion', 'created': 1728460457, 'model': 'meta-llama/Llama-3.2-11B-Vision', 'choices': [{'index': 0, 'text': " top tourist destination known for its iconic landmarks, vibrant neighborhoods, and cultural attractions.
 Whether you're interested in history, art, music, or food, there's something for everyone in this amazing city.
 Here are some of the top things to do in San Francisco:...,", 'logprobs': None, 'finish_reason': 'length', 'stop_reason': None, 'prompt_logprobs': None}], 'usage': {'prompt_tokens': 5, 'total_tokens': 205, 'completion_tokens': 200}}
 ```

+Works!

 ## Custom Model Deployment

-Let's say you fine-tuned or even trained your own LLM.
-How can we use vLLM to deploy it?
-There are two options:
+So let's shift gears and deploy our own fine-tuned or even pre-trained model.
+How can we use vLLM to deploy this?
+In short, there are two options:

-1. Upload the model to HuggingFace and follow the steps above
+1. Upload the model to HuggingFace and follow the deployment steps from above or
-1. Keep the model fully private
+1. Keep the model fully private and still deploy it

-In this section, we'll go through the second route.
-In this case we'll perform the following steps:
+In this section, we'll discuss the second route and we'll perform the following steps:

-1. Register custom model in Azure Machine Learning's Model Registry
+1. Register our custom model in Azure Machine Learning's Model Registry
 1. Create a custom vLLM container that supports local model loading
 1. Deploy the model to Managed Online Endpoints

 ### Step 1: Create a custom Environment for vLLM on AzureML

-First create a custom vLLM container that takes a `MODEL_PATH` as input.
+First, let's create a custom vLLM `Dockerfile` that takes a `MODEL_PATH` as input.
 This path will be used by AzureML to mount our custom model.

 ```dockerfile
 FROM vllm/vllm-openai:latest